voidshine/dameo_book/Introduction.md

 But I intuitively felt that I might be saved after

 *24…			b4b3!*
-*25.a2:a8		b4b2*
+*25.a2:a8		b3b2*

 Diagr.
 44

-I felt a sense of relief since doesn't work
+I felt a sense of relief since this doesn't work:

 *26.с1с2?		b2:d2*
 *27.a8b8		b7a6*